rafahg/bookmark_manager_rafa/README.md

  2.Create the database using the psql command CREATE DATABASE bookmark_manager;
  3.Connect to the database using the pqsl command \c bookmark_manager;
  4.Run the query we have saved in the file 01_create_bookmarks_table.sql

+ - In this commit the database is already integrated in Tableplus.
+All test passed at the moment.